- Measuring Growth

 d.
 Identified as Special Education?

 Yes, value-added modeling is fair even if your students are identified as Special Education.
 EVAAS only uses the regular versions of the OST test, not the alternate assessment.
 That said, value-added modeling is based on growth, not proficiency or achievement.
 The growth expectation for each student is based on each student's own previous achievement.
-Regardless of whether students are proficient, the value-added model will estimate whether, on average, students met the growth expectation for a class or school.
+Regardless of whether students are proficient, the value-added model estimates whether, on average, students met the growth expectation for a class or school.

 Value-added modeling seems like a black box; how do I know it is accurate?